Limited Clients. Proven Results.

 At Stiefvater Law, we limit the number of clients we serve so we can devote the appropriate resources to achieve excellent results.
 The defense of your speeding ticket requires attention to the facts of your case.
 Many people may think that "it's just a speeding ticket" - we understand that it means more to you.
 Talk to a Painesville (Township) Speeding Ticket Lawyer today.

-Results Driven Painesville (Township) Speeding Ticket Defense Lawyers
+Results Driven Painesville (Township) Speeding Ticket Defense Attorneys

-We will help you avoid the points associated with your speeding ticket.
-In Painesville (Township), Ohio, traffic violations, including speeding tickets typically result in a minimum of 2 points and a maximum of 6 points on your driving record.
-Most car insurance companies will increase your premium as the points on your driving record increase.
-The BMV will suspend your license once you get 12 points.
+Avoid costly points on your driving record!
+In Painesville (Township), Ohio, most speeding tickets and other traffic violations result in a minimum of 2 points and a maximum of 6 points on your driving record.
+Besides the fact that points will typically result in higher insurance costs, your license will be suspended once you receive 12 points.

 Speeding Ticket Points in Painesville (Township), Ohio

-Contact a Speeding Ticket Defense Attorney in Painesville (Township) today to discuss the possible penalties associated with your speeding ticket.
+Contact a Speeding Ticket Defense Attorney in Painesville (Township) today to find out what we can do for you.

 Speeding Ticket Penalties Painesville (Township)